Non-equilibrium Theoretical Framework and Universal Design Principles of Oscillation-Driven Catalysis

-which is the dot product between the gradient vector of performance $f$ and the acceleration vector.
-This geometry-inspired criterion rigorously quantifies the oscillation-induced performance deviation under a small amplitude of $\lambda$.
-However, as shown by the following geometrical argument, the criterion applies well even for large-amplitude $\lambda$ oscillations.
-This is justified because the $\br(\lambda)$ locus bears a well-behaving geometrical shape -- at the logarithm-scale representation of the $\br$-space (see Fig.~\ref{Fig:geo}b), the locus reduces to a straight line, with the angle the line defined by the control-conjugate activations (see Eq.~\ref{eq:rate}).
+Moreover, the canonical form of rates (Eq.~\ref{eq:rate}) allows one to apply the design principle to large amplitude oscillations.
+This is geometrically justified because the $\br(\lambda)$ locus bears a well-behaving non-exotic shape where the local bending direction is representative of its global bending direction -- at the logarithm-scale representation of the $\br$-space (see Fig.~\ref{fig:geo}b), the locus reduces to a straight line, with the angle the line defined by the control-conjugate activations (see Eq.~\ref{eq:rate}).
 One can verify the result by applying it to design the catalytic inversion of spontaneous reaction under rapid temperature oscillation, where the general principle reduces to the result obtained in our previous work \cite{Zhang2022-iq}.

-This geometric analysis not only provides us with a universal design principle but also reveals the geometrical origin of the anomalous oscillation-induced performance change.
-The performance deviation depends on the nonlinearities of both the rates (Eq.~\ref{eq:rate}) and the performance function (Eq.~\ref{eq:fr}) in the $\br$-space.